lifeop/CCTracker/README.md

 ### Left-Click Data Collection
 - **Left-click** an Ender Chest to silently read its data **without opening the GUI**.
-- Prevents accidental mining ? left-clicks are intercepted to read data instead of breaking the block.
+- Prevents accidental mining - Left-clicks are intercepted to read data instead of breaking the block.
 - Works even when the chest GUI is blocked or would normally open.

 ### Data Persistence